 You will need to make contact with Environmental Health or your local authority to find out if you are in a Smoke Control Area.
 If you are, a solid fuel heating appliance must either be an exempt appliance using only fuel specified in the appliance instructions or using authorised smokeless fuel.

 Information on lighting your wood-burning stove, and for more specific cleaning and maintenance can be found in an article here

 You should sweep your chimney at least twice a year when you are burning wood or coal.
 If you are burning smokeless fuel then once a year is usually fine.
 You should have your chimney swept before any period of non-use (such as the start of the colder weather), and after a long period of use (such as at the end of winter).
 When looking for a reputable chimney sweep ensure they are a member of a professional body such as NACS (National Association of Chimney Sweeps) or APICS (Association of Professional Independent Chimney Sweeps), or the ICS (Institute of Chimney Sweeps) or similar.

-A chimney sweep will charge anything from £30 to £50 a clean to single chimney.
-The cheapest is not always the best, ensure you take up references, or ask a friend you may know who has used a chimney sweep in the past.
+A chimney sweep will charge anything from £30 to £50 a clean to a single chimney.
+The cheapest is not always the best, ensure you take up references or ask a friend you may know who has used a chimney sweep in the past.

 Protecting Yourself From Carbon Monoxide:

-1. Fit a carbon monoxide detector in each floor of your home
+1. Fit a carbon monoxide detector on each floor of your home

 2. Ensure you use a chimney sweep at the intervals advised above